Bellmullet Wave Energy Test Site

 It is anticipated that a maximum power of 10MW will be generated at the site.
 This is the equivalent of providing power to 10,000 homes.

-SEAI is currently seeking a foreshore lease for the site.
+SEAI has recently been granted a Foreshore Lease.
 All documentation in support of this lease application can be viewed here.

 SEAI will also be progressing onshore development at the site in 2016.
 This development will include construction of a substation at a site close to Belderra strand.
 The substation will connect underwater cables to the national grid.
-SEAI plan to submit a planning application for the substation in 2016.
-Further details will follow.
+SEAI submitted a planning permission application for the substation and associated cable works to Mayo County Council on the 13th of May.
+Any comments relevant to this planned development should be directed to Mayo County Council within 5 weeks of the date of application.

 The test site is an integral component of Ireland's Ocean Energy Strategy and is being developed in accordance with the national Offshore Renewable Energy Development Plan (OREDP).